- Subacute necrotizing encephalopathy

 - What is Leigh syndrome?

-- What are the symptoms of Leigh syndrome?
+- What are the signs and symptoms of Leigh syndrome?

 - What is known about Leigh syndrome diagnosed in adolescence or adulthood?